 Volunteers are an important part of the National Park Service and help us fulfill our mission and goals for conservation of our nation’s precious resources for generations to come.
 Many unique volunteer opportunities are available at Padre Island National Seashore.You can start by contacting the park's volunteer coordinator (see Contact Information below) to fill out an application.

 Things to Consider

-The current limitation on volunteers needing RV sites is that there are only four campsites.
-The other challenge to consider is that the majority of applicants want to be here during the same time period from December to March or April.
+The current limitation on volunteers needing RV sites is that there are only five campsites.
+The other challenge to consider is that the majority of applicants want to be here during the same time period, from December to March or April.
 To increase your chances of obtaining a volunteer position, consider working during the spring, summer or fall.
 Also be aware that our humid, salty climate can take its toll on equipment.
 Volunteers at our campsite are asked to provide a minimum of 32 hours of volunteer service per week.